suborbital/docs/website/docs/how-to/using-api.md

 #### `suborbital.exec.run`

-**Description:** Executes the given function, with the provided body, params and state loaded into the function at runtime.
+**Description:** Executes the given extension, with the provided body, params and state loaded into the extension at runtime.
 **Args:** An object containing `environment`,`userId`,`namespace`, `fnName`,`version`.
-**Result:** The result of the executed function.
+**Result:** The result of the executed extension.

 ### Builder